SFG-CUHK/scorpio-test-cases/README.md

 ---

 - In weakly ionized environments such as molecular clouds of ionization ratio $\sim 10^{-9} − 10^{-6}$, where the non-ideal effect, ambipolar diffusion (AD), plays an important role, decoupling of ions and neutrals cannot be ignored.
-- Single-fluid ideal MHD apporach cannot cater our needs to study the physics of ions and neutrals accurately.
+- Single-fluid ideal MHD approach cannot cater our needs to study the physics of ions and neutrals accurately.
 Due to computational complexity, simplified approaches such as single-fluid strong coupling approximation and two-fluid heavy-ion approximation are commonly adopted in expense of accuracy.
 - Therefore, we developed a novel two-fluid non-ideal MHD code including AD effect to better capture the physics of ions and neutrals using the AD model [(Draine, 1986)](<https://doi.org/10.1016/0038-1101(86)90210-8>).
-- Amipolar diffusion has been observationally confirmed by [Li and Houde (2008)](https://iopscience.iop.org/article/10.1086/529581), where the decoupling of ions and neutrals is shown in the turbulent velocity dispersion spectra.
+- Ambipolar diffusion has been observationally confirmed by [Li and Houde (2008)](https://iopscience.iop.org/article/10.1086/529581), where the decoupling of ions and neutrals is shown in the turbulent velocity dispersion spectra.
 [Tang et al. (2018)](https://iopscience.iop.org/article/10.3847/1538-4357/aacb82/meta) has shown that the ion-neutral decoupling scale is smaller than $0.4$ pc by observing HCO<sup>+</sup> and HCN, in which the decoupling scale is larger than the molecular cloud core.
 The AD model further studies the issue in disk formation.

 <p align="center">
   <img src="assets/scorpio_flowchat11.jpg" alt="flow chart"><img>